yonglehou/echo-net/README.md

 - Console web view
 - PowerBI implementation
 - Implementation of maintenance engines
+- 'this' implementation so that echo-net records itself

 # echo-net
 Meant to be used as a 'printf-like diagnostic tool' to aid in tracing distributed systems.